Ipswich lace: History

 Extant samples of Ipswich lace on garments can be found in various archives.
 For example, a mourning cap, silk hood and a cloak featuring Ipswich lace are found in the Museum of Fine Arts, Boston.
 Martha Washington possessed a shawl made with Ipswich lace which is preserved in the Mount Vernon collection; the lace was reportedly purchased by George Washington on his post-election tour of the young United States.
 An additional lace segment is also at Mount Vernon.
 Lace adorning a man's Masonic "Memento mori" apron is also an Ipswich lace.
 The Museum of Old Newbury at The Cushing House has a boy's garment, called the Eleazer Johnson dress, which appears to have rare blond Ipswich lace collar and cuff trims.
 A "dressed miniature" of Sarah Hamlin Sage by Mary Way (or her sister Betsy) is adorned with a shawl that appears to be a previously unknown Ipswich lace pattern.
 The lace has characteristics of typical Ipswich motifs, and represents a non-garment based use of the lace in an art piece which is novel.
 The Ipswich Historical Society and Ipswich Museum have conserved artifacts of the lace-making activities.
 Historic New England displays an Ipswich pillow with bobbins and lace in progress on a pricking.

 In the 1820s, attempts to mechanize lace production in Ipswich shifted activity away from hand made pillow laces to embroidery on lace bobbinet that was produced by machine.
 Although some lace makers continued to produce pillow lace, and samples of Ipswich lace were cherished and stored by traditional lace makers like Sarah Lakeman, hand-made lace making was no longer a widespread commercial practice.

-In the 1970s, a lace restorer and self-taught lace maker named Michael Auclair replicated the black Ispwich lace samples from the Library of Congress archives.
+In the 1970s, a lace restorer and self-taught lace maker named Michael Auclair replicated the black Ipswich lace samples from the Library of Congress archives.
 By the 21st century, revived interest in this historical lace was supported by new scholarship and exhibition.
 In 2001, an exhibit in The Smithsonian National Museum of American History called Within These Walls displayed a historic house relocated from Ipswich and included reproduction Ipswich lace and lacemaking tools.
 In addition, archived lace samples that are stored in the Library of Congress have been re-created by Karen Thompson, and pattern working diagrams have been published that enable lace makers to accurately reproduce this lace today.

 Ipswich lace has also appeared in popular culture.
 A trilogy of fiction books by Brunonia Barry uses Ipswich lace as a plot device, and a major character is a maker of the lace in one of the books, The Lace Reader.
+In the book, the lace is used as the source of psychic vision activation.